Last edited: March 2019

 Solar Water Pumping Controller Brands & Quality

-Getting a good quality solar water pumping controller starts with knowing your requirements for the system and having a good system design.
-Since the system design is such an integral part of the performance of the system, a design tool is often provided by the manufacturer.
+Getting a good quality solar water pumping controller starts with knowing your requirements for the system.
+And furthermore to have a good system design.
+Since this design is such an integral part of the performance of the system, the manufacturer often provides a design tool.

 That being said, there are two companies which have the best reputation when it comes to solar water pumping systems.
 Lorentz has its headquarters located in northern Germany and has an exclusive focus on solar water pumps.
 Grundfos is located in Denmark and has a product portfolio which also includes more regular AC pumps.
 The solar water pumping systems from these companies have been distributed all over Tanzania which means spare parts and service is more readily available.

-There are many manufacturers of controllers from China and India which have brought similar products onto the Tanzanian and Ghanaian market, however, as of yet these suppliers do not seem to have gained the same reputation as above mentioned companies (even though it must be noted that the Lorentz and Grundfos pumps are often manufactured in China).
+There are many manufacturers of controllers from China and India which have brought similar products onto the Ghanaian market.
+However, as of yet these suppliers do not seem to have gained the same reputation as above mentioned companies (even though it must be noted that the Lorentz and Grundfos pumps are often manufactured in China).

 The Solar Water Pump

-There are thousands of different solar water pumps on the market, even one manufacturer might have a hundred pump (configurations) or more.
+There are thousands of different solar water pumps on the market, even one manufacturer might have over a hundred.
 This is due to the many factors which determine whether a particular pump suits your needs (or not).

 DC Solar Water Pump vs. AC Solar Water Pump